stratisproject/StratisBitcoinFullNode/Documentation/codereview-policy.md

 *pr-review-low*
 - Code must be reviewed by at least one core dev
-- Unit-test must pass (automated CI tests)
+- All tests must pass (Unit-test and Integration-tests)

 #### What to look for in code reviews